dpjanes/iotdb-homestar/README.md

 ## What is it

-HomeStar is powerful IoT software written in Node.JS.
+HomeStar is powerful, Open Source IoT software written in Node.JS.
+The core of HomeStar is a library called IOTDB - the Internet of Things Database - which provides a well thought out and programmer-friendly model for discovering and configuring things, and controlling the using their own native vocabulary, or more importantly, using a universal semantic language.

 You can run it on your home computer, Raspberry Pi, Intel Edison, BeagleBone Black, &c.